nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Only full words will be matched e.g. `Han` will not match `Hans`
 * Persons matching at least one keyword will be returned (i.e. `OR` search). e.g. `Hans Bo` will return `Hans Gruber`, `Bo Yang`
-* Phone numbers starting with any of the given keywords(in digits) will be returned.
+* Phone numbers starting with any of the given keywords (in digits), of at least 2 digits, will be returned.

 Examples: